TeleworkInc/gdev/README.md

 - a `lib/` directory for storing library code
 - an `exports/` folder for exposing data to export targets

+The structure of the actual codebase generally looks like:
 <pre>
 lib
 ├── commands.js